chloelaignel31-boop/Laignel.Chloe/readme.md

 To evaluate changes in functional capacity using the 6-minute walk test (6MWT) and to explore its association with quality of life in children with Marfan syndrome.

 **Research question:**
-Does a 6-month adapted physical activity program improve functional capacity measured by the 6-minute walk test (6MWT), and is functional capacity associated with quality of life measured by the PedsQL in pediatric patients with Marfan syndrome?
+Does a 6-month adapted physical activity program improve functional capacity, as assessed by the 6-minute walk test (6MWT), and is functional capacity associated with quality of life measured by the PedsQL questionnaire in pediatric patients with Marfan syndrome?

 ## 1.2 Aim